 “Did you find out if there’s any kosher wine?”
 Adam asked.

 “Oh yes, we do have a white wine back there.
-I’ll bring it out for you.”
+I’ll bring it out to you.”

 “Kosher wine that sounds like a good way to watch a game,” Micha mumbled.

 Yahweh stared at the plate of popcorn shrimp in front of Leonard.
 “Shellfish, you’re eating shellfish?”